Reconfigurable Intelligent Surfaces in Challenging Environments: Underwater, Underground, Industrial and Disaster: Future challenges

-Since these challenges are common for all target scenarios as well, similar concepts as already proposed in the literature (and mentioned in Section \ref{sec:2_new}) for the respective terrestrial networks can be applied in the CEs.
-The traditional challenges for the design and use of RIS technology in future wireless networks have been well described in the previous works and surveys.
+Although similar concepts as already proposed in the literature (and mentioned in Section \ref{sec:sota}) for the respective terrestrial networks can be applied in the CEs, these methods may need to be adapted to the time-variant and dispersive channels as well as a typically much lower signal strength, which leads to an overall extremely low signal quality.

+Further traditional challenges for the design and optimization of RIS technology in future wireless networks have been well described in the previous works and surveys.
 Hence, we refer to \cite{Gong,di2020smart,kisseleff2020reconfigurable} for more information.
-In addition to the specific challenges identified for each use case in the previous section, we consider the most promising future research challenges: \begin{itemize} \item deployment planning and automation, \item powering of RIS-equipped nodes and \item distributed operation. \end{itemize} These open problems are discussed in the following.
+In addition to the specific challenges identified for each use case in the previous section, we consider the most promising future research challenges: \begin{itemize} \item deployment planning and automation, \item distributed RIS operation, \item powering of RIS. \end{itemize} These open problems are discussed in the following.